zeldaret/mm/CONTRIBUTING.md

 After opening a PR, the Jenkins server will verify your changes.
 If there is an error, double-check that you can successfully `make clean && make` locally and that all added/modified files were `git add`-ed to your commit.

-Each PR needs a review from one reviewer, plus the project lead.
+Each PR needs a review from one reviewer and the project lead.

 The PR author marks the comments as resolved: the commenter may not have permissions to do so.
 Once all comments are addressed, it is courteous to ping the reviewer on either Discord or GitHub via re-requesting a review.

-After all the comments are addressed and at least one contributor has approved the review, the project lead can then merge the code.
+After all the comments are addressed and at least one contributor has approved the review, the project lead can then review and merge the code.
 The project lead is also responsible for ensuring that all of these procedures are followed.

 Throughout the PR process, you (the author) should update the card on [Trello board](https://trello.com/b/ruxw9n6m/majoras-mask-decompilation) with the appropriate column and labels.